dfm/celerite/docs/python/install.rst

     git clone https://github.com/dfm/celerite.git

+.. _python-deps:

 Dependencies
 ++++++++++++

-For the Python interface, you'll (obviously) need a Python installation and I recommend the `Anaconda distribution <http://continuum.io/downloads>`_ if you don't already have your own opinions.
+For the Python interface, you'll (obviously) need a Python installation and I recommend `conda <http://continuum.io/downloads>`_ if you don't already have your own opinions.

 After installing Python, the following dependencies are required to build
 celerite: